Thredd and Zilch's Growth and Renewed Partnership Demonstrate Strength and Future Potential of Fintech

 - A key, competitive renewal with Zilch reinforces Thredd's position as a global leader in fintech payments

-- Further momentum through H1 2024 includes new business with Discover, Nium, and Terrapay as well as U.S expansion in road
+- Further momentum through H1 2024 includes new business with Discover, Nium, and Terrapay as well as U.S expansion inroads

 Thredd, the rapidly expanding next-generation global payments platform, reports both industry-wide growth in fintech-led digital payments and the renewal of its partnership with Zilch, the world's first ad-subsidised payments network (ASPN).
 This positive trajectory, coupled with recent product and market expansion, adds further momentum to Thredd's leadership in modern payments processing.